Yakov Yakovlev: Arrest and Death

 Nikita Khrushchev described a dinner in Stalin's apartment, at which he and Yakovlev were the only guests:

 Yakovlev was in a very agitated state.
 You could see he was undergoing some sort of inner turmoil.
 He feared that he was about to be arrested.
 He wasn't mistaken in his forebodings.
 Shortly after Stalin's friendly chat with him over dinner, Yakovlev was arrested and eliminated.
 I'm telling this story to show how even someone as close to Stalin as Yakovlev – who had been one of Stalin's most trusted supporters during the struggle against the opposition – could suddenly find his life hanging by a thread.

-Yakovlev arrested on 12 October 1937.
+Yakovlev was arrested on 12 October 1937.
 His wife Sofia Sokolovskaya – who was multilingual and had travelled extensively – was arrested on the same day.
 It appears that she was interrogated first.
 On 15 October, he was told that she had denounced him as having been a police informer before the 1917 Revolution.
 In November Stalin told Georgi Dimitrov that "Yakovlev's wife was a French spy", which would imply it was her connections abroad that brought both of them under suspicion.

 He denied having been a police informer, but "confessed" to having been a secret supporter of Trotsky since 1922, and a German spy since 1935, and to have been the head of a vast counter-revolutionary organisation to which he had personally recruited more than 100 individuals, whom he named.

-When he was expelled from the Central Committee, on 12 December 1937, it was on the grounds that he was a police spy and a German spy,. but during the last of the Moscow Show Trials, in March 1938, he was named as "a prominent member of the Right and Trotskyite conspiracy".
+When he was expelled from the Central Committee, on 12 December 1937, it was on the grounds that he was a police spy and a German spy, but during the last of the Moscow Show Trials, in March 1938, he was named as "a prominent member of the Right and Trotskyite conspiracy".
 In the words of the historian, Robert Conquest, it was "extraordinary transmogrification into a Rightist – an odd appellation for the man who had been chief operator in the collectivization field."

 Yakovlev was executed on July 29, 1938.

 He was posthumously rehabilitated on 5 January 1957.